zhanglabtools/NPC_scRNA_Spatial_code/README.md

 # NPC_scRNA_ST_code
-Data Analysis Process of "Single-cell and spatial transcriptomics reveal the molecular and histological mechanisms of radioresistance and immune escape in recurrent nasopharyngeal carcinoma".
+Data Analysis Process of "Single-cell and spatial transcriptomics reveal mechanisms of radioresistance and immune escape in recurrent nasopharyngeal carcinoma".

-For citation or to learn more, please visit our article: xxxx
+For citation or to learn more, please visit our article: Single-cell and spatial transcriptomics reveal mechanisms of radioresistance and immune escape in recurrent nasopharyngeal carcinoma

 For bulk RNA-seq access, please visit: https://ngdc.cncb.ac.cn/gsa-human/s/aBR4OloA. <br>
 For scRNA-seq and spatial data access, please visit: https://ngdc.cncb.ac.cn/gsa-human/s/6R3na3yw. <br>